Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: Mean field energy of various states

+where we use the asterisk (*) to label the energy without single ion anisotropy.
+The contribution to the energy from the anisotropy term

-We notice that the first four of the above equations are linearly dependent, and we therefore need at least one other noncollinear states in order to be able to solve for the four unknown exchange parameters ($J_1$, $J_2$, $K_1$ and $K_2$).
-We also want to avoid the Dzyaloshnskii--Moriya interaction in these noncollinear states, since DFT has difficulty accurately capturing those.
-We therefore introduce the noncollinear analogues of the N\'eel and zigzag states as described in Eqs.~(\ref{ncenergy}) in the main text, with the spins lying in the $ab$-plane so that the term $\vec{D}_{ij}\cdot (\vS_i \times \vS_j)$ vanishes identically in these states.
+We notice that the single ion anisotropy is poorly captured by our \emph{ab initio} DFT calculation, thus we can only solve six exchange parameters $J_1$, $J_{2T}$, $J_{2O}$, $K_1$, $K_{2T}$ and $K_{2O}$.
+The first four of the above equations are linearly dependent, and we therefore need at least three other noncollinear states in order to be able to solve for these six parameters.
+To make the result more accurate, we have increased the number of the reference states to 12 and perform least squares fitting to obtain the exchange parameters.
+The other 8 states are as follows.

+First we consider two collinear states which have ferromagnetic order in T (O) sites and antiferromagnetic order in O (T) sites, as shown in Fig.~\ref{fig:newstate} (a).
+The energy expressions are

+Then we rotate the spins at sublattice with ferromagnetic order by $90^{\circ}$, there are two new collinear states:

+Besides that, we introduce two noncollinear analogues of the N\'eel and zigzag states, obtained by rotating the spins on one of the sublattices (say, blue) in Figs.~\ref{Fig_2d}d) and \ref{Fig_2d}f) respectively, such that the spins on the red and blue sublattice are perpendicular to each other.
+The mean-field energies of these two states are

+Finally, we consider two noncollinear states with ferromagnetic order in T (O) sites and $120^{\circ}$ antiferromagnetic order in O (T) sites, as shown in Fig.~\ref{fig:newstate} (b).
+The mean-field energies of these two states are

+For all these 12 states, we avoid the Dzyaloshnskii--Moriya interaction, since DFT has difficulty accurately capturing those.
+With mean field and DFT results of these reference states, we perform least-square fitting to minimize the discrepancies between the analytical and \textit{ab initio} energy differences of the references states:

+under $|J_i|>|K_i|$, $J_{TF}-2J_{TA}<0$ and $J_{OF}-2J_{OA}<0$, the last two are weak constrains that stabilize the collinear antiferromagtic ordered spins in two sublattices, $J_{TF},~J_{TA},~J_{OF},~J_{OA}$ are effective Heisenberg exchange couplings introduced in section~\ref{sec:LSW}.
+This yields the values of the exchange parameters $J_1,K_1,J_{2T},K_{2T},J_{2O}$ and $K_{2O}$ listed in Eq.~\eqref{eq:DFT} in the main text with a very good fit-quality factor $R^2=0.956$.
+The comparison between the \textit{ab initio} and the resulting model energies is shown in Fig.~\ref{fig:fit} in the main text.